svo80/AutoReconR/README.md

 $ pyton3 autoreconr -r ips.txt
 ```

-In the case above, autoreconr is invoked with the `default` profile.
-This profile includes a standard TCP nmap scan (for the most common 1,000 ports), a full TCP scan, and a UDP scan for the top 20 ports.
-For any service that is discovered, in-depth service enumeration is performed, based on the applications that are listed in the  `service-scans` profile.
+In the case above, autoreconr is invoked with the `default` [profile](doc/profiles.md).
+This
+profile defines a standard TCP nmap scan (for the most common 1,000 ports), a
+full TCP scan, and a UDP scan for the top 20 ports.
+For any service that is
+discovered, in-depth service enumeration is performed, based on the
+applications that are listed in the  `service-scans` profile.

-If, e.g., a running web server is identified on a target, autoreconr automatically launches *curl*, *whatweb*, *gobuster*, and *nikto* in order to fingerprint the service and potentially discover sensitive files and directories.
-Autoreconr also creates a screenshot of any resource that is found.
+If, e.g., a running web server is identified on a target, autoreconr
+automatically launches *curl*, *whatweb*, *gobuster*, and *nikto* in order to
+fingerprint the service and potentially discover sensitive files and
+directories.
+Autoreconr also creates a screenshot of any resource that is
+found.

-Please note that the runtime of especially gobuster and nikto can be lengthy, depending on the complexity of the service and the corresponding web application.
+Please note that the runtime of especially gobuster and nikto can be lengthy,

-In order to efficiently balance the runtime of the program and the scanning depth, autoreconr offers a number of different command line options, including skipping service enumeration entirely or limiting it to certain ports or applications.
-On the other hand, for a particular intense scan, autoreconr can automatically trigger additional commands when a match with a pre-defined pattern is found.
-Thereby, it is for instance possible starting another *gobuster* search for any directory that is discovered and even enumerating applications on a deeper hierarchy level in more detail.
-A *heartbeat* routine is called in parallel to inform the user of the number of remaining tasks in order to roughly estimate the runtime of the entire scan.
+depending on the complexity of the service and the corresponding web
+application.

+In order to efficiently balance the runtime of the program and the scanning
+depth, AutoReconR offers a number of different command line options, including
+skipping service enumeration entirely or limiting it to certain ports or
+applications.
+On the other hand, for a particular intense scan, AutoReconR can
+automatically trigger additional commands when a match with a pre-defined
+pattern is found.
+Thereby, it is for instance possible starting another
+*gobuster* search for any directory that is discovered and even enumerating
+applications on a deeper hierarchy level in more detail.
+A *heartbeat* routine
+is called in parallel to inform the user of the number of remaining tasks in
+order to roughly estimate the runtime of the entire scan.